 Figure 1

 To compound matters, the cost of borrowing has grown.
 [Add more on credit market problems] Still, even at these higher costs, governments continue to borrow: The debt of state and local governments has more than doubled in this recession, from $[XXX] billion in [20XX] to $[XXX] billion in [20XX].
+[PA this doubling number seems odd to me – their long term debt?]

 Some states were hurt more than others.
 New Jersey Governor Chris Christie is proposing chopping off $11 billion – 25% of the state budget this year – to eliminate the budget deficit.
-California, where tax revenues are particularly dependent on capital gains and income taxes, was hit hard by declines in wages and stock prices.
+BG Nevada, already one of or the lowest or the lowest state in the nation in per capita state revenues, has seen state revenues drop dramatically and in calendar 2011, when the biennial legislature meets again, will face further revenue losses of XX% from the already low levels of 2009 and 2010.
+California, where tax revenues are particularly dependent on capital gains and income taxes, was hit hard by declines in wages [PA phrasing – it’s unemployment more than wages per se, right?] and stock prices.
 California is reducing spending from $103 billion in FY2007-08 to $83 billion this year.
 [Need to cite most recent statistics.]
 Everything from state universities to highway patrol to environmental programs is under the axe.
-In California, 37 percent of spending is unfunded.
-[Need to clarify what was cut, what taxes were raised.]
+In California, 37 percent of spending is unfunded. .[PAdon’t know what this means – budget gap isn’t that big currently – but cumulatively, there’s been a big ratcheting back.
+Best source of info – Legislative Analyst’s Office] [Need to clarify what was cut, what taxes were raised.]

+BB [The following discussion should be consolidated with the earlier discussion of retirement funds.]
 [Discussion of losses in public retirement plans.]

-[State and local retirement funds lost 40% of their values, falling from $2.2 trillion to $1.3 trillion.]
+[State and local retirement funds lost 40% of their values, falling from $2.2 trillion to $1.3 trillion.][KH: In the discussion of S&L public employee retirement funds, we need to be careful not to conflate (1) poor investment management by the fund managers; (2) regional differences in housing and mortgage markets; and (3) non-crisis related public pension problems.
+These funds were undoubtedly harmed by the financial and economic crisis, but some were harmed more than others, and many of them are chronically underfunded while others are poorly managed.
+Let’s ascribe cause and effect carefully here, please.
+Recommendation: On page 44, be more precise about the effects of the crisis on public employee pension funds.
+Do not just cite examples of funds that lost money.
+Provide evidence of funds that (were better managed and therefore) did not lose dramatically in the market crash.
+Explicitly flag unrelated pre-crisis underfunding problems as another important contributing factor to plan underfunding.]

 [For example, the Oregon Public Employee Retirement Fund lost $29 million on mortgage-backed securities and is currently suing the originator, Countrywide.
 For its part, the San Diego County Employees Retirement Association lost fully a quarter of its value in the economic crisis.
 The Illinois State Teachers Retirement System, with a complex portfolio including extensive use of over-the-counter derivatives meant to hedge against loss, saw 22 percent of its value in Fiscal Year 2009.]